1993 Russian constitutional crisis: National referendum

 The referendum would go ahead, but since the impeachment vote failed, the Congress of People's Deputies sought to set new terms for a popular referendum.
 The legislature's version of the referendum asked whether citizens had confidence in Yeltsin, approved of his reforms, and supported early presidential and legislative elections.
 The parliament voted that in order to win, the president would need to obtain 50 percent of the whole electorate, rather than 50 percent of those actually voting, to avoid an early presidential election.
 This time, the Constitutional Court supported Yeltsin and ruled that the president required only a simple majority on two issues: confidence in him, and economic and social policy; he would need the support of half the electorate in order to call new parliamentary and presidential elections.

-On 25 April, a majority of voters expressed confidence in the president and called for new legislative elections.
+On 25 April, a majority of voters expressed confidence in the president, and called for new legislative elections.
 Yeltsin termed the results a mandate for him to continue in power.
 Before the referendum, Yeltsin had promised to resign, if the electorate failed to express confidence in his policies.
 Although this permitted the president to declare that the population supported him, not the parliament, Yeltsin lacked a constitutional mechanism to implement his victory.
 As before, the president had to appeal to the people over the heads of the legislature.

 On 1 May, antigovernment protests organized by the hardline opposition turned violent.
 Numerous deputies of the Supreme Soviet took part in organizing the protest and in its course.
 One OMON police officer suffered fatal injuries during the riot.
-As a reaction, a number of the representatives of Saint Petersburg intelligentia (e.g., Oleg Basilashvili, Alexey German, Boris Strugatsky) sent a petition to president Yeltsin, urging "putting an end to the street criminality under political slogans".
+As a reaction, a number of the representatives of Saint Petersburg intelligentia (e.g., Oleg Basilashvili, Aleksei German, Boris Strugatsky) sent a petition to president Yeltsin, urging "putting an end to the street criminality under political slogans".